 Shown are the LHU Center for Excellence and Inclusion student staff at the opening of the Haven Cupboard.

-Coinciding with October as Tackling Hunger Month, Lock Haven University recently celebrated the grand opening of the Haven Cupboard, located at the former Beth Yehuda Synagogue, 320 W. Church St., across from LHU’s East Campus Science Center.
+Coinciding with October as Tackling Hunger Month, Lock Haven University recently celebrated the grand opening of the Haven Cupboard, located in the community room of the Beth Yehuda Synagogue, 320 W. Church St., across from LHU’s East Campus Science Center.

 According to Amy Downes, assistant director of the Center for Excellence and Inclusion, the project began a year ago, when CEI student employees identified concerns about food insecurity on campus.
 Since then, those students, along with faculty and staff, worked to bring the Haven Cupboard to campus.